-"Bedside" is a 66-minute medical drama released by Warner Brothers’ First National Pictures towards the tail-end of the pre-code period.
-Besides your usual references and none too timid allusions to sex, "Bedside" takes the pre-code sin over the top in some more unusual ways.
-Most obvious of elements which would never make it to film just a few months later is the desparate morphine addict, Dr. J. Herbert Martel aka John Smith, played by seedy looking character actor David Landau.
+Bedside is a 66-minute medical drama released by Warner Brothers’ First National Pictures towards the tail-end of the pre-Code period.
+Besides your usual references and none too timid allusions to sex, Bedside takes the pre-Code sin over the top in some more unusual ways.
+Most obvious of elements which would never make it to film just a few months later is the desperate morphine addict, Dr. J. Herbert Martel aka John Smith, played by seedy looking character actor David Landau.

 William’s Bob Brown is a charming X-Ray tech with 3 years of medical school studies under his belt in the distant past.
 He works in the same offices as Muir’s nurse, Caroline, and the two are pretty obviously an item.
 Caroline loans Bob $1,500 so he can finish up his degree and become a real doctor, but Bob, who’s hungover in his first scene, wastes no time in getting liquored up on board the train headed for medical school and just as quickly blows the $1,500 in a poker game with some of his fellow passengers.

 Smith is actually J. Herbert Martel, a doctor falling on hard times and addiction.
-William as Brown goes over the top here to get what he wants, telling Martel that his degree is useless to him now--"You’ve come to the end of your rope.
-I can use it!"--and basically offering him a permanent fix of morphine in exchange for his diploma and identity.
-Martel agonizes some, rationalizing that "I’m only hurting myself,” but it’s that same hurt which makes him give in to Brown and take the deal.
+William as Brown goes over the top here to get what he wants, telling Martel that his degree is useless to him now—”You’ve come to the end of your rope.
+I can use it!”—and basically offering him a permanent fix of morphine in exchange for his diploma and identity.
+Martel agonizes some, rationalizing, “I’m only hurting myself,” but it’s that same hurt which makes him give in to Brown and take the deal.